|

 (I feel obligated, here, to acknowledge that yes, I

-did tell these women that applying kava tincture -
+did tell these people that applying kava tincture -

 even diluted - in such locales would very likely hurt